MJeat/Documentation/Cyber-Projects/DevSecOps/How_to_add_ssh_key_pairs.md

 - Paste your key on a new line, press Ctrl+O (Enter) to save, and Ctrl+X to exit.
 - Try your CMD/PowerShell SSH command again.

+## Known Hosts
+The "Known Hosts" (The "Memory")

+Whenever you connect to a new server and type "yes" to the "Are you sure you want to continue connecting?" prompt, SSH saves that server's fingerprint here.
+This prevents "Man-in-the-Middle" attacks.

+- Location: ```C:\Users\YOUR-LAPTOP-HOSTNAME\.ssh\known_hosts```

+How to open in Notepad:

+- Open Notepad.
+- Click File > Open.
+- Paste this: %USERPROFILE%\.ssh\known_hosts
+- It will look like a bunch of random gibberish (IP addresses followed by long keys).
+If you ever get an "Offending key" error, this is the file you edit to delete the line with that IP.